Filter on Custom Criteria

 If a template element is not used for populating a drop down list, attributes can be entered by typing directly in the Attribute field.

 The Add button adds additional criteria.
-The X (Image close_x_red_16_n_p) button removes that criterion.
+The X () button removes that criterion.
 The Clear button removes all defined criteria.

-Below the criteria definitions, you can choose whether all criteria should be fulfilled (Match all), or if just one needs to be fulfilled (Match any), for a feature to be included in the output.
+Below the criteria definitions, there is an option to choose whether all criteria should be fulfilled (Match all) or if just one needs to be fulfilled (Match any), for a row to be included in the output.

 Criteria using attributes not present in the input element are ignored.